omaisahmed/omaisahmed/README.md

 - 👋 Hi, I’m <a href="https://omaisahmed.github.io/folio">Omais Ahmed!</a>
 - 🔭 I’m currently working on <a href="https://laravel.com/">Laravel</a>
 - 🌱 I’m currently learning <a href="https://reactjs.org/">React</a>
-- 💬 Ask me about Laravel or any tech related stuff.
+- 💬 Ask me about PHP or any tech related stuff.
 - 💞️ I’m looking to collaborate on my <a href="https://omaisahmed.github.io/folio">Portfolio</a>
 - 📫 How to reach me Twitter - <a href="https://twitter.com/OmaisAhmed10">@OmaisAhmed10</a>